diversemix/solid/README.md

 ```

 ## Exercises

+Some thoughts on exercises - to be talked about with the team.

 1. Use the class `CompositeStoreWriter` defined in the file `composite-store-writer.ts` to replace the use of the decorator pattern to use the composite pattern.
 2. Create an implementation of `ICacheLogger` and use it to replace the cache's use of `IStoreLogger`.